jclaey/mern-blog/README.md

 # mern-blog
-A Mongoose/Express/React/Node full-stack blogging web application developed using the MVC pattern and RESTful conventions.
+A Mongoose/Express/React/Node full-stack blogging web application developed using the MVC architecture pattern and RESTful conventions.
 The application utilizes Redux for app-level state management, MongoDB and Mongoose for storing and modeling data, React-Router for navigation, JSON Web Tokens for authorization, BCrypt for encryption, and TinyMCE's React integration for rich-text editing.
 Images are stored using the Cloudinary API, with Multer handling multipart form data.
 Styled with Semantic-UI.
 ![home page](https://res.cloudinary.com/dsuch7fys/image/upload/v1658462249/github-images/mern-blog/home-guest_zv7qkq.png)
 ## Features